ay63/ocr-p-3-back/readme.md

 ## com.openclassrooms.chatop.services
 This package contains the service classes that encapsulate the business logic of the application.

-## com.openclassrooms.chatop.validator
+## com.openclassrooms.chatop.constraints
-This package contains the validator classes.
+This package contains the constraints classes for entities and Dto.